osanj/osanj.github.io/content/post/spring-dynamics-interpolation.md

 ![Comparison of Interpolators](/data/spring-dynamics-interpolation/interpolators-comparison.gif)

-???

-At this point you may think animation and interpolator are interchangable terms, but that is not correct.
+~~At this point you may think animation and interpolator are interchangable terms, but that is not correct.
 In programming terms an animation is a controller object which embeds/uses an interpolator object.
 Input ([i time]) and output ([i scale]) of an interpolator need to be normalized to be adapted to every situation.
 That means input and output are values between 0 and 1 (sometimes also <0 and/or >1, see the graphs above).
-To illustrate that, consider following pseudo java code:
+To illustrate that, consider following pseudo java code:~~

-[code pseudo animation]
+~~[code pseudo animation]~~

-???